sliaquat/todos_app_functional_tests/Readme.md

 # Introduction

-This is a functional test suite that currently tests that login and logout feature of http://shltodos.meteor.com
+This is a functional test suite that currently only tests the login and logout feature of http://shltodos.meteor.com

 #### Setup
 Before running this test suite, please install: